Dartrisen/sdf-xarray/docs/animation.rst

-EPOCH allows for simulations that have a moving simulation window (changing x-axis over time). |animate_accessor| will automatically detect when a simulation has a moving window by searching for NaNs in the `xarray.DataArray`; and change the x-axis limits accordingly.
+EPOCH allows for simulations that have a moving simulation window (changing x-axis over time). |animate_accessor| will automatically detect when a simulation has a moving window by searching for NaNs in the `xarray.DataArray` and change the x-axis limits accordingly.

 .. warning::